top of page

 Tank Mates

 It is not necessary to provide a tank mate for your axolotl.
 If you want to add a second axolotl, the necessary tank size is 20 gallons per axolotl.
 Most fish are not suitable for the axolotl tank.
-Large fish may damage the axolotl gills.
+Large fish will damage the axolotl gills.
 Small fish may be mistaken as food.
 The bony skeleton of the fish may cause injury or GI obstruction.
-Tank mates that may be added are nano shrimp.
+Tank mates that may be safely added are nano shrimp such as ghost shrimp and blue dream.
 Be prepared for the shrimp to slowly disappear though.

 Catappa/Almond Leaf Tea